nsshommo/jaycuthrell.github.io/disclosure/index.md

 ### Startups

-I was an advisor to amazing startups that got funded: [Racemi](http://racemi.com)

-I was an advisor to amazing startups that got acquired: [Packet Island](https://www.broadsoft.com/news/broadsoft-completes-acquisition-of-packet-island/)
+At present, I am no longer an advisor to any startups.

-I was an advisor to amazing startups that did not survive and experienced the learning curve of failure.
-Feel free to ask me about them, the mistakes made, the lessons learned, and how to reach out to the leadership teams that are stronger as a result of failure.
+I was an advisor to amazing startups were funded, acqired, and ones that did not survive.

 With all startups I advise, the equity I have is commensurate with my involvement level.